joshjriley/crud-php/aa-dev-notes.md

 ## TODO
-- Auto-dropdown in query form for defined foreign keys.
-- Display foreign key readable names in query results
-- Date picker for db type date
+- Date picker for db type date (solution not that great)
-- Auto-dropdown for enumerated db columns
+- Text cutoff and/or warning on varchar size
 - Change query form to use <,>,= for numeric db types
 - Figure out why modDate is not auto-updating on edit (prob b/c of hidden input)
 - Config option to specify defining manual drop down list for any column.